NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 - 2010: E.G. Group open sources Example Project and all proprietary Examples.

 ## Main Features

+### Model driven apps

+Model-driven applications in Power Apps are designed to be data-centric and are built on top of a common data service platform.
+These applications are typically connected to datasets and are primarily used for presenting data to users.

+Developers can create forms, views, and dashboards within model-driven applications, which can then be accessed by users through the Power Apps portal or the Dynamics 365 application.

+Model-driven applications can be compared to a pre-built house, where the structure and layout are already established.
+However, developers have the ability to customize certain aspects of the application to their liking, such as the color scheme and user interface.

+### Canvas driven applications

+Canvas-driven applications, on the other hand, are more like a blank canvas.
+There is full control over the layout, design, and functionality of the application.
+Additionally, you have the same connectors as in model-driven applications.

+Some options in canvas-driven apps involve customizing how buttons, controls, and other elements behave and interact with users.
+Canvas-driven applications are developed with little to no code, but they can still be quite complex.

+To put it into a metaphor, the developer has complete freedom and control over the application itself, adding colors, shapes, elements, and interactions to create a personalized piece of art for users to interact with.

 ### Start from data sources
 Power Apps offer multiple ways to quick-start your app and pre-populate it with data.
 Having access to multiple data sources in its Microsoft environment makes it a powerful tool to generate apps that solve work related problems on the fly.
 For example: If you have an Excel spreadsheet for booking and charging the company’s electric car, you could make that into an app.
 In fact, you can use most Microsoft work tools like SharePoint, Excel and Dataverse to create your app.
 You can also populate your app from a database.
 Another option is to use a Figma UI kit to get your app started.
 We will briefly explain a few of the most popular options, and how they work.